w3c/secure-payment-confirmation/explainer.md

 * The Merchant (e.g. an online web store)
 * The Customer (e.g. the user buying from an online web store)
-* The ??? (e.g. the bank that issued the payment instrument being used)
+* The Account Provider (e.g. the bank that issued the payment instrument being used)

 > **NOTE**: It is not uncommon for there to be a fourth party: the Payment
 > Service Provider, whom the Merchant may delegate the task of accepting the